coderanger/coderanger.net/content/posts/chef-secrets.md

 within Chef.
 It also requires an external synchronization server of some kind, currently it supports S3 and SCP as mechanisms to get the encrypted data to the server before Trousseau can process it.
-Due to the complexities of the synchronization, I would consider Trousseau to mostly be an offline storage system.
+Due to the complexities of the synchronization, I would consider Trousseau to be a mostly offline storage system.

-I don't actually know of anyone using Trousseau with Chef, so this is mentioned mostly for completeness.
+I don't actually know of anyone using Trousseau with Chef, so this is mentioned largely for completeness.

 # Barbican